 So, you’re in the fortunate position of being able to consider attending a seminar by OSR.
 You like what you’ve heard or read about OSR seminars, but you’re not entirely sure about what to expect from the experience.
 Let us tell you what it’s like, step by step.

 Before You Register

 Getting the information you need about training options from OSR is one of the first important steps in your OSR seminar experience.
 Whether you’re a software engineer, manager, training coordinator, or executive management, our seasoned seminar staff want to help you choose the most appropriate training option for you or your team.
-In all honesty, we don’t want you to complete a web form, submit a credit card and register for our seminars on-line.
-We want you to seek assistance from our specialist staff to help you make the right training decision.
 Tell us your background and your goals.
 Voice any concerns you may have, get additional clarification on a seminar outline.
 Describe the unique situation you’re in and let us help you find an equally unique solution.
 Now is the time – after all, it’s in both parties’ best interest to ensure that you will receive maximum value for your time and money.

-Once you’re happy and ready to move forward, our seminar staff will work with you or your company’s finance department to process your registration and confirm your seat in your chosen seminar.
+Once you’re happy and ready to move forward, then you can easily manage your registration online.
+If your company’s finance department has some special requirements to process your registration, let us know.